Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Introduction

 Yet the concept of protocol art remains theoretically unsettled.
-In her recent article "Protocolism," De Filippi defines protocolism as an art form that "uses protocols to guide diverse human and non-human executors in producing unique artworks," where protocol means "a set of rules or instructions that guide behaviour toward a specific outcome" \cite{Studio2025Protocolisma}.
-While evocative, this definition is too broad in practice.
-It's difficult to distinguish protocol art from other long-standing rule-based art forms: conceptual art, like Sol LeWitt's Procedural Art (1976), Yoko Ono‘s "Cut Piece" (1964), and Marina Abramović’s "The Artist is Present" (2010); generative software art, such as Operator’s “Generative Choreography” (2023); and contemporary AI-assisted image models—all of which rely on rule-based logic.
-Even generative NFT platforms like Art Blocks invite collectors to mint algorithmic outputs but rarely cede autonomy to the code once deployed. \emph{not all runtime art, blockchain-native art, or on-chain art is protocol art}, as maltefr claimed in her introductory essay to World Computer Sculpture Garden \cite{maltefr2025Computation}.
-A gap persists between broad definitions of protocol art and the specific protocol art practices we observe in the emerging use of smart contracts as medium.
+De Filippi \cite{Filippi2025Protocolism} defines protocol art as an art form where \textit{``protocols serve as the bridge between two pivotal figures: the original artist (i.e., the `protocol artist') and a diverse array of executors (both human and non-human).''} These protocols \textit{``comprise sets of instructions and constraints meticulously crafted to guide the production of unique artworks''} \cite{Filippi2025Protocolism}.
+While evocative, this definition is very broad in practice.
+It is difficult to distinguish protocol art from other long-standing rule-based art forms.
+For example, instruction-based conceptual art---such as Sol LeWitt's \cite{lewitt1967paragraphs} procedural \textit{Wall Drawing} series \cite{LeWitt2015Sol}, Yoko Ono's participatory \textit{Cut Piece} (1964) \cite{Ono1964Cut}, or Marina Abramović's durational \textit{The Artist Is Present} (2010) \cite{Abramovic2010Artist}---relies on rules and audience action.
+Generative software artworks follow similar principles, including Vera Molnár's early algorithmic art and contemporary AI-generated pieces \cite{Molnar1975Aesthetic}.
+Recent blockchain-based generative NFT platforms such as Art Blocks\footnote{\url{https://artblocks.io/}} invite collectors to mint their own algorithmic editions---originally generated from art code in smart contracts.
+Although some pieces are interactive, allowing interaction through webpages, they rarely involve dynamic interaction and evolution at the smart-contract level once minted. \textit{``The blockchain is not a distribution channel for images but rather the material of the art itself.''} as curator Malte Rauch (@maltefr) argued in his introductory essay to \textit{World Computer Sculpture Garden} \cite{maltefr2024Computation}.
+A gap persists between broad definitions of protocol art and the specific protocol-art practices now emerging from the use of smart contracts as artistic medium.

-Our research question is: \emph{What distinct characteristics of protocol art emerge from studying real-world protocol art practices? }
+Our research question is: \emph{What distinct characteristics define protocol art as evidenced through real-world practices?}